tygreenwood/the-dark-matter-problem/README.md

 To update existing image (background / sprite animation / etc.)

+1. Drag your new image from your file explorer to the assets folder
-1. Look for system.rs in the specific file you are updating, eg mushroom or player Use control+f on asset_server.load or your eyes to find something like the line - let texture_handle = asset_server.load("file_name.png");
+2. Look for system.rs in the specific file you are updating, eg mushroom or player
+3. Use control+f for asset_server.load or your eyes to find something like the line - let texture_handle = asset_server.load("file_name.png");
-   texture: asset_server.load("BackgroundTest2(expanded).png"),
+   texture: asset_server.load("other_file_name.png"),
+4. Then, replace the file name with your new file and save
+5. Do git shenangins above